In this article, Canstar Blue discusses electricity demand tariffs and how they work in Australia.

 Will an electricity demand tariff save me money?

-In short, it seems unlikely.
-Demand tariffs are marketed as a great way for customers to save, but the reality is that this requires households to be extremely vigilant in monitoring their power usage to avoid spikes.
+Demand tariffs are marketed as a great way for customers to save, but the reality is that this requires households to be extremely vigilant in monitoring their electricity usage to avoid price spikes.

 There are plenty of electricity usage monitors and monitoring apps with live usage information to help customers track their usage.
-Some apps can even send you alerts when usage gets out of hand.
-With that said, not many of us are engaged enough with electricity to monitor our usage this closely.
+Some apps can send you alerts when usage gets out of hand.
+Unfortunately, not many of us are engaged enough with electricity to monitor our energy usage this closely.
 Even if you are, it’s difficult to say whether any possible savings are worth the additional effort.

 How can I reduce electricity demand charges?